jbarozet/hyprland/README.md

 Install script for the Window Manager called hyprland.
 Use the script called **install-hyprland**.

+Note:
+- This is a very basic gory script that I used to setup my initial hyprland.
+- yay has to be installed.
+- Config files are copied and no backup of existing is performed.
+Make sure you backup your config files first.

 Check [My guide to Arch Installation](https://github.com/jbarozet/guide-archlinux) to install Arch Linux.